State Apostille Services from USA

 Services from New Zealand

-2. Work Visa: When applying for a job overseas, especially in education, healthcare, or government roles, employers and immigration offices require your FBI background check to be apostilled.
+When applying for a job overseas, especially in education, healthcare, or government roles, employers and immigration offices require your FBI background check to be apostilled.

--The US Department of State in Washington, DC, is the only authority that can issue an apostille for FBI background checks.
+Universities and colleges in other countries may require an apostilled background check when you're enrolling in degree programs, especially if you're applying for scholarships or student visas.The US Department of State in Washington DC, is the only authority that can issue an apostille for FBI background checks.
 You cannot obtain an FBI apostille from your Secretary of State office, even if you live in California, Texas, New York, or any other state, because the FBI is a federal agency, and only a federal-level office can authenticate documents issued by federal authorities.

--The apostille is handled specifically by the Office of Authentications, which is based in Washington, DC.
+The apostille is handled specifically by the Office of Authentications, which is based in Washington, DC.
 Their Virginia office processes apostille requests submitted by mail.

 Obtaining an FBI background check apostilled in Washington, DC, can initially feel overwhelming, but once you understand the correct steps, the process becomes much easier and less stressful.
 Let's break it down.